Michael Devine (hunger striker): Paramilitary activity

-Devine helped found the INLA in 1974.
+Devine, through Republican Clubs, joined the Official IRA in 1971.
+Unhappy with the path taken by the leadership of the Official IRA, Devine helped found the INLA in 1975.
 On 20 September 1976, after an arms raid in County Donegal of the Republic of Ireland, Devine was arrested along with Desmond Walmsley and John Cassidy in Lifford, County Donegal.
 He was charged with the theft of rifles, shotguns and possession of 3,000 rounds of ammunition.
 On 20 July 1977 Devine was convicted and sentenced to 12 years in prison.
 He joined the blanket protest before joining the hunger strike.

 Hunger strikes

 Devine participated in a brief hunger strike in 1980, which was called off without fatalities.
 On 22 June 1981, Devine joined the 1981 hunger strike at the Maze Prison.
 He became the INLA prisoners' Officer Commanding in Maze Prison when his friend and comrade Patsy O'Hara began his hunger strike.

-Devine died on 20 August 1981, the tenth and last of the hunger strikers to die.
+Devine died on 20 August 1981 after 60 days on hunger strike, being the tenth and last of the hunger strikers to die.
 The funeral took place two days later, on 22 August, in his native city of Derry.
 He was buried in a grave next to Patsy O'Hara, who died three months before.
 After the Requiem offered in St Mary's chapel, the funeral took place from Devine's sister's home, in Rathkeele Way, to the cemetery.